luxonis/depthai-docs-website/source/pages/spatial-ai.rst

 Spatial AI
 ==========

-Spatial AI allows robots or computers to perceive the world as a human can - what objects or features are - and where they are in the physical world.
-DepthAI platform leverages Spatial AI by fusing :ref:`AI capabilities <AI / ML / NN>` with :ref:`depth perception` on the OAK camera itself.
+**Spatial AI** allows robots or computers to perceive the world as a human can - what objects or features are - and where they are in the physical world.
+DepthAI platform **leverages Spatial AI by fusing** :ref:`AI capabilities <AI / ML / NN>` with
+:ref:`depth perception <Depth perception>` on the OAK camera itself.

 There are a few different approaches to achieve AI + depth fusion: